shaojintian/gKV/README.md

-# ProjectName
+# gKV

-ProjectName and Description
+A lightweight k-v store based on golang and takes example by redis(C code version).

 <!-- PROJECT SHIELDS -->